 Advances from grantors and students relate to federal, state, and local program funds received but not yet earned as of the end of the fiscal year.
 Most grant funds are earned when expended (up to the grant amount awarded).
-Also included are unearned enrollment fees for the 2021-22 fiscal year.
+Also included are unearned enrollment fees for the 2022-23 fiscal year.

 Other current liabilities include the amounts held in trust for others.
 Long-term liabilities (noncurrent portion) are long-term debt to be paid in one year or later.
-The net other post-employment benefit liability of \$7,819,954, the net pension liability of \$77,801,000, and the general obligation bonds of \$263,621,373 are the major components of the noncurrent portion.
+The net other post-employment benefit liability of \$2,987,894, the net pension liability of \$127,122,000, and the general obligation bonds of \$253,266,478 are the major components of the noncurrent portion.

-The 5% general reserve requirement per the State Chancellor's Office has been met and exceeded.
+The State Chancellor's Office advises local governments to maintain an unrestricted reserve equal to a minimum of two months (or 17 percent) of their annual operating expenditures.
+Board Policy 6305 has been revised to incorporate this adjustment, ensuring compliance with the recommended reserve amount.
 Restricted net position consists primarily of net position held in the Capital Outlay Projects Fund for scheduled maintenance and special repairs and in the Bond Interest and Redemption Funds.